 There is an endless amount of colors that can be created using the Nunn Design Resin Kit and Castin’ Craft Opaque Pigments.
 With so many colors and several fun shapes, the stacking possibilities are endless!

 Here is a tutorial walking you through how to create colorized stacking Bitsy Rings.
-This is the last of 6 tutorials featured in our Nunn Design Buy & Try featuring Earring Post Bars in Large and Small as well as our Hammered Bitsy Rings.
-This Buy & Try is available to registered Nunn Design wholesale customers for a limited amount of time.
-To jewelry makers that are not purchasing wholesale, this Buy & Try is available retail on our website.
+This is the last of 6 tutorials featured in our Nunn Design DIY Kits featuring Earring Post Bars in Large and Small as well as our Hammered Bitsy Rings.

-Here are other blog links of other Nunn Design Buy & Try tutorials featuring the Earring Post Bars in Large and Small as well as the Bitsy Rings:
+Here are other blog links of other Nunn Design DIY Kit tutorials featuring the Earring Post Bars in Large and Small as well as the Bitsy Rings:

 - Make These Earring Post Bar Large and Small with Colorized Resin and Pearl Ex Powders